SciFiDryer/ModbusMechanic/README.md

 Download & extract the [latest release](#latest-release) and double click ModbusMechanic.jar.

+## RTU scanner

+The RTU scanner tool allows scanning of the entire RTU network for active nodes.
+This is useful if there is a slave device on the network for which the address is not known.
+For best results, the scanner should be the only master on the network.

 ## Gateway

 The gateway function allows exposing an RTU network to a TCP network.
 TCP master devices can send Modbus transactions to the machine running ModbusMechanic, and ModbusMechanic will obtain a response from the RTU network if possible.